transform#

 rotate#

-Return transformation matrix for rotation quaternion.
+Create a transformation matrix for rotation using quaternion.

 Parameters: